IgniteUI/indigo-design-docfx/en/components/list-item.md

 > [!NOTE]
 > To ensure proper alignment in cases where a list item consists of **three** or **four** lines, manual adjustment of the Avatar and Actions is required to align them to the top.
 This alignment is considered the expected behavior.
 Currently, this is possible and available in Figma **Indigo.Design System** and these adjustments are easily accessible and feasible.
 >
 > To achieve this top alignment, you should set the `State` and `Thumbnail` frames to **top left**.
-In rare cases where the Secondary Actions should consist text container and action icon, you should set the `Secondary Actions` frame to **top right** as well.
+In rare cases where the Secondary Actions need to consist of a text container and an action icon, you should also set the `Secondary Actions` frame to **top right**.

 <img class="responsive-img" src="../images/list_item_three-line.png" srcset="../images/list_item_three-line@2x.png 2x" />
 <img class="responsive-img" src="../images/list_item_four-line.png" srcset="../images/list_item_four-line@2x.png 2x" />